Do Different Tracking Tasks Require Different Appearance Models?: Experiments

 \section{Experiments}

-Since UniTrack does not require training of specific downstream tasks, we are able to effectively experiment with many alternative \textit{base appearance models} (see Figure~\ref{fig:framework}).
-Surprisingly, we find out that off-the-shelf features obtained from an ImageNet pretrained architecture outperform most of the appearance models we benchmarked, on most tasks.
-For this reason, in Section~\ref{sec:exp:sota} we use it as default base appearance model within the UniTrack framework to compare against task-specific tracking methods.
-Then, in Section~\ref{sec:exp:eval} we perform an extensive evaluation to benchmark a wide variety of modern self-supervised models, showing their strengths and weaknesses on all five tasks considered.
+Since UniTrack does not require task-specific training, we were able to experiment with many alternative appearance models (see Figure~\ref{fig:framework}) with little computational cost.
+In Section~\ref{sec:exp:eval} we perform an extensive evaluation to benchmark a wide variety of off-the-shelf, modern self-supervised models, showing their strengths and weaknesses on all five tasks considered.
+In this section we also conduct a correlation study with the so-called ``linear probe'' strategy~\cite{zhang2017split}, which became a popular way to evaluate representations obtained with self-supervised learning.
+Then, in Section~\ref{sec:exp:sota} we compare UniTrack (equipped with supervised or unsupervised appearance models) against recent and task-specific tracking methods.